 - Are all your debts paid off?

-- Would your spouse inherit all of your assets?
+- Would your partner inherit all of your assets?

 - Is a cohabitee treated in the same way as a spouse?